Skip to content

 Optional parameters:

-Configure the namespace that needs to be checked (namespace, required)
+Configure the namespace (namespace, required)

 configs =[